Getting Started with Dropbox at U-M

 Caution: It is not recommended that you choose to migrate/combine your personal @umich.edu account with your U-M Dropbox account.
 When you leave the university, you lose access to U-M Dropbox, which means you also lose access to any personal data that you migrated to your U-M account.
 There is no way to separate the two accounts after they've been combined.
 You will have to manually download any data you wish to keep before you leave the university.

-We recommend you choose to keep the accounts separate by changing the @umich.edu email address associated with your personal Dropbox account before joining U-M Dropbox.
+We recommend you keep the accounts separate by changing the @umich.edu email address associated with your personal Dropbox account before joining U-M Dropbox.

 There are two possible scenarios you may encounter: